 Wisdom teeth need to be extracted in cases where they come in misaligned, or if they cause crowding or other dental issues.
 Wisdom teeth extractions sometimes need to be performed in a surgeon’s office, and may or may not involve anesthesia.
 The dentist will open the gum tissue, clean any debris or bone covering the tooth, then choose to extract the entire tooth or cut it into more easily removable parts.

 Implants are surgically placed in the jaw bone, underneath the gum tissue.
-Recovery and healing typically takes between 3 and 6 months following surgery.
+Recovery and healing typically take between 3 and 6 months following surgery.
 The patient will then return to the office to complete the procedure.

 At this second appointment, your dentist will attach the tooth replacement (a bridge, crown or denture) to the implant.

-Is dental surgery painful?
+Will dental surgery hurt?

 Depending on your procedure, you may feel some pain after a dental surgery but it should be manageable with over-the-counter pain relievers or prescription medication.

-Recovery typically takes a few days.
+Your recovery from dental surgery will likely take a few days.
 In order to ensure a speedy, smooth recovery, keep these general tips in mind:

 - Do not lie flat – try to lie on your side to give blood a chance to clot.